 Beaches and coast

 The beach at Kersaliou is the closest to here and a little way to the east of Saint-Pol-de-Leon.
 There is also a very attractive coast path that heads south from Kersaliou and passes along the harbour in Pempoul port as well as two more popular beaches and some scenic viewpoints - be sure to walk out along the Saint Anne beach (isthmus) for views from the islet at the end of the beach.

 Note: the beach at Saint-Anne has received the Blue Flag award for its cleanliness and facilities.

 There is a great deal to explore along the Finistére coast, but in particular we recommend you take a walk around the historic centre of Roscoff, just a few kilometres from Saint-Pol-de-Léon and with some lovely historic buildings, and also visit Morlaix to the south with its numerous medieval houses.

-Map of Saint-Pol-de-Leon and places to visit
+Map of Saint-Pol-de-Leon and places nearby

 Visit near Saint-Pol-de-Leon with France This Way reviews

 ... or see ALL recommended places to visit in Finistere